-In addition, the initial current output and error ports are automatically flushed when read, read-line, read-bytes, read-string, etc., are performed on the initial standard input port; more precisely, flushing is performed by the default port read handler (see port-read-handler).
+In addition, the initial current output and error ports are automatically flushed when they are terminal ports (see terminal-port?) and when read, read-line, read-bytes, read-string, etc., are performed on the initial standard input port.
+(More precisely, instead of read, flushing is performed by the default port read handler; see port-read-handler.)

 port : port? (file-stream-buffer-mode port mode) → void? port : port? mode : (or/c 'none 'line 'block)

 If mode is provided, it must be one of 'none, 'line (output only), or 'block, and the port’s buffering is set accordingly.
 If the port does not support setting the mode, the exn:fail exception is raised.

 If mode is not provided, the current mode is returned, or #f is returned if the mode cannot be determined.
 If port is an input port and mode is 'line, the exn:fail:contract exception is raised.

 port : port? (file-position port pos) → void? port : port? pos : (or/c exact-nonnegative-integer? eof-object?)